-- 3.4 Begin the standardization process by taking a standard count with the gauge on the reference standard block.
-The standardization shall take place at least 1.8 m (6 feet) from any building or structure, and a minimum of 9.1 m (30 feet) from any other radioactive source.
-The standardization shall take place on any surface with a density of at least 1,601 kg/m (100 lbs./cu ft.).
-Do not perform the standardization on truck beds, tailgates, etc. Place the source rod in the safe position and begin taking the four-minute standard count.
+The standardization shall take place at least 6 feet from any building or 3.5 structure, and a minimum of 30 feet from any other radioactive source.
+Place reference standard block on any surface with a density of at least 100 pounds/cubic foot.
+Do not perform the standardization on truck beds, tailgates, etc. Begin the standardization process by taking a standard count with the gauge on the reference standard block.
+Place the source rod in the safe position and begin taking the four-minute standard count.
+The standard count passes if the count falls within the projected lower and upper limit density count range established in the Annual Calibration Documentation for the specific month and date the standard count is performed.
 If there were no problems with the conditions under which the standard count was taken and the standard count passes, accept the new standard count into memory.
 If the standard count fails and there were no problems with the conditions under which the standard count was taken, do not accept the standard count.
-Perform a second standard count.
-If the second standard count passes and there were no problems with the conditions under which the second standard count was taken, accept the new standard count and enter into memory.
-If the second standard count fails, erase all of the old standard counts.
-Four new sets of standard counts shall be taken and entered into memory.
-Record the standard counts. - 3.5 If the gauge has not been standardized within the past three months, perform at least four new standardization checks. - 3.6 If for any reason the measured density becomes suspect during the day's use, perform another standardization check.
+Perform at least four new 4-minute standardization counts and enter into memory.
+Record the standard counts and check that they have been accurately entered into memory.
+If any of the new standard counts were not entered into memory, perform another standard count and enter into memory and record.
+A minimum of four new standard counts must be entered into memory.
+Once the four new standard counts are in memory, perform an additional standard count.
+The additional standard count passes if the count falls within the projected lower and upper limit density count range established for the specific date the standard count is performed.
+If there were no problems with the conditions under which the standard count was taken and the standard count passes, accept the new standard count into memory.
+If the standard count does not pass, the gauge must be calibrated according to Section 4 of this PTM.

+3.6 If for any reason the measured density becomes suspect during the day's use, perform another standardization check.